kpearson/vimfiles/README.md

 ## [YouCompleteMe]

-Confirm Cmake was installed via Homebrew with:
+Confirm Cmake is installed via Homebrew with:

 ```
 which cmake